-Per Section 5 0, no person shall discharge into the atmosphere emissions of any air contaminant aggregating more than 3 minutes in any hour which is as dark as or darker than Ringelmann 1 (or 20% opacity) As the steam generator is fired solely on natural gas, visible emissions are not expected to exceed Ringelmann 1 or 20% opacity.
-The following condition is listed on the facility wide permit ensures compliance
+Per Section 5.0, no person shall discharge into the atmosphere emissions of any air contaminant aggregating more than 3 minutes in any hour which is as dark as or darker than Ringelmann 1 (or 20% opacity).
+As the steam generator is fired solely on natural gas, visible emissions are not expected to exceed Ringelmann 1 or 20% opacity.
+The following condition will be listed on the steam generator permit to ensure compliance:

-No air contaminant shall be discharged into the atmosphere for a period or periods aggregating more than three minutes in any one hour which is as dark as or darker than Ringelmann 1 or 20% opacity [District Rule 4101]
+No air contaminant shall be discharged into the atmosphere for a period or periods aggregating more than three minutes in any one hour which is as dark as, or darker than, Ringelmann 1 or 20% opacity.
+[District Rule 4101]